 The use of body cameras as a law enforcement tool has become widely accepted and encouraged throughout the United States, but it still raises many questions among civilians.
-The most commonly asked question is “are these devices constantly recording?”.
+One of the most commonly asked questions is “are police body cameras always on?”.
 And the answer to that varies according to each department’s policies.

 Managing long videos is another huge downside as it’s painfully time-consuming.
 Imagine having to look for a certain interaction with one single civilian throughout a 10-hour-long video.
 Police officers don’t have time for that.
 Not to mention most body cameras can’t record for that long without an external battery pack, which means more expenses and more weight for officers to carry around.

 “What stops cops from not turning on their body cameras?”, you might ask.
 And the answer is simple: police officers have as much to lose as civilians when it comes to lack of evidence of interactions.
 The public is armed with cellphone cameras everywhere and can release edited versions of videos to incriminate officers.
 In situations like that, police officers would benefit from having their own videos showing the whole truth.

 This matter is much more complex than people tend to imagine, as it directly affects a department’s budget.
 Recording entire shifts is simply time-consuming and expensive, and everybody hates to see public resources being poured down the drain.
 Another thing to consider is officer privacy.
 Especially when using a restroom or speaking with fellow officers on private matters.
 Videos that are recorded from body cameras that are “On” all the time are considered evidence and it’s quite possible that an officer’s private affairs can become public.